-Looking for some fun and creative ways to get your whole organization involved with helping out the military and veteran families at the VFW National Home for Children?
+Looking for some fun and creative ways to get your whole organization involved with helping out the military and veteran families at the VFW National Home?
 Read on and get the ideas flowing!

 A fun race that everyone can finish!
 Run or walk one tenth of a kilometer or: 328 feet, 750 hot dogs end to end, 100 meters, 355 cute furry kittens nose to tail, about six laps around a pickup truck, 10,000 centimeters … you get the idea.
 Two posts in Illinois have been hosting an annual .1K Race event for quite a few years!
 VFW Post 805 in Illinois was the first to do this as a fundraiser.
 See how they did it here.

 “Penny War” Fundraiser – idea from Tracy McGlynn, 2018-19 Department of Indiana Auxiliary Buddy Poppy/National Home Chairman.
 This is how it works: